 That sharp practices are quickly dealt with gets high priority in a country where ecommerce is tightly bound up in the fabric of daily life, as well as being a source of huge national pride.
 Moreover, as corporate profits skyrocket and the influence of big tech is felt ever more widely in Chinese society, the government has perhaps seized on regulation as a chance to remind everyone who’s the boss.

 With the Covid pandemic in China now largely contained, and new vaccines in the process of being rolled out, analysts had expected enthusiasm for live-selling to wane.
 Data from the recent Singles Day, however, suggest the trend for shoppable livestreaming in China may only just be beginning.

 A recent report showed livestreaming currently represents just five percent of the country’s ecommerce market and a tiny share of the overall retail sector.
 That still translates into big revenues, but shows how much room there is for growth.

 Around two-thirds of Chinese consumers said they had purchased products via livestreaming in the past 12 months, according to a survey by AlixPartners.
 And in a sign that livestreaming has been accepted as a way to shop like any other, only 19 percent of those polled said they did not plan to shop via livestreaming during this year’s festival.

-In a world where ecommerce is beginning to look stale and uninteresting, the rise of livestreaming has shaken things up.
+In a world where ecommerce was beginning to look stale and samey, the rise of livestreaming has brought variety, spontaneity and excitement back to online shopping.
 For many in China and beyond, the pandemic helped to normalize the format – stirring consumers, brands and entrepreneurs to the potential of a new kind of shopping experience that has shaken off its faddy origins and inserted itself at the cutting edge of ecommerce.